GowthamiBankuru/Digital-Mentor-for-UMBC-COEIT-Undergraduate-Studies/README.txt

 •	Course Recommender: Get personalized course recommendations based on your interests and career goals.
 •	Academic Progress Tracker: Monitor GPA, completed credits, and in-progress courses.
 •	Career Accelerator: Discover internships, workshops, and extracurricular activities aligned with your career goals.
-•	Admin Dashboard: Review user feedback and analyze system performance for iterative improvements.
+•	Admin Dashboard: view available criteria used by model to recommend students who is fit for the program.

 System Requirements
 You can install all the necessary libraries from req.txt using the command: